 From the time of the Apostles to today, Christians have laid out doctrine (beliefs) in brief, definitive statements.
 As those who know God, we believe it necessary to set forth in a concise fashion the cornerstone truths of our church as guided by Scripture.
 Our Statement of Faith summarizes essential Christian beliefs, shows unity in Christ, and guards the church from error.

 Our statement of faith is a revised version of the New Hampshire Confession of Faith from 1853.
-In summary, we hold to an evangelical Christianity, believer’s baptism, and a congregational governance of the church.
-All who become members of Cornerstone have to affirm this statement of faith, and by God’s grace seek to demonstrate their belief in these truths through their lives.
+In summary, we hold to a reformed-evangelical Christianity, believer’s baptism, and a congregational governance of the church.
+All members of Cornerstone have to affirm this statement of faith, and by God’s grace seek to demonstrate their belief in these truths through their lives.

-Though we require no formal affirmation of it, we likewise understand the Baptist Faith and Message 2000 to reflect a fuller explication of our Statement of Faith and a faithful application of it to contemporary issues related to the life and discipline of our church.
+Though we currently require no formal affirmation of it for our members, we likewise understand the Second London Baptist Confession of Faith (1689) to reflect a fuller explanation of our Statement of Faith.

 Cornerstone Baptist Church Statement of Faith